Lilas Traïkia

-Lilas Traïkia (borm 6 August 1985) is a French football forward currently playing in the Division 2 Féminine for FCF Val d'Orge.
+Lilas Traïkia (born 6 August 1985) is a French football forward currently playing in the Division 2 Féminine for FCF Val d'Orge.
 She played the UEFA Women's Cup in 2002 and 2003 with Toulouse FC.
 She made five appearances for the France national team between 2006 and 2008, scoring one goal against Serbia in the 2009 European Championship qualification.